Russia hits herd hostility to vaccines as COVID rages

 Malysheva, who hosts Zdorovyiye (Health) on Perviy Kanal, also claimed in January that it was not necessary to take a vaccine if you have suffered from COVID.

 The Kremlin has been actively involved in disseminating conspiracy theories for years.
-Conspiracy theories are used to obfuscate the truth or to provide cover for the Kremlin’s action – be it the poisoning of opposition politician Alexey Navalny, the landing of “little green men” in Crimea or the downing of the MH17 airliner over Ukraine.
+Conspiracy theories are used to obfuscate the truth or to provide cover for the Kremlin’s actions – be it the poisoning of opposition politician Alexey Navalny, the landing of “little green men” in Crimea or the downing of the MH17 airliner over Ukraine.

 But the mad-capped conspiracy theories are typically superficial excuses for dodging the injection.
 When you dig deeper with Russian people, it’s down to deep institutional distrust of the authorities after decades of having to consume barefaced lies and propaganda.